hazemmagdy20/HR-Data-Set-Analysis/README.md

 ### 🟡 **Page 5: Employee More Details**
 **Purpose:**

 Provide a detailed view of individual employee profiles for granular analysis.

+This table serves as a drill-through report for deep-diving into individual employee attributes.
+It supports:

+Identifying patterns between roles, salaries, and satisfaction.

+Exploring how education fields relate to job roles.

+Comparing performance evaluations across different employee profiles.

+Spotting outliers — e.g., employees with low satisfaction but high ratings, or vice versa.

 **Table Contains:**
 - Employee Full Name